aws-samples/ecs-external-instance-network-sentry/README.md

 In reference to the diagram:

 - eINS TLS connection with the ECS on-region control-plane [1] experiences timeout or return error condition:
   - The ECS agent is paused [3] via the local Docker API [2]*.
   - eINS updates Docker restart policy updated to `on-failure` for each ECS managed container [4].
-This ensures that containers exiting with an error code will be automatically restarted by the Docker daemon.
+This ensures that any ECS managed containers will be restarted if exiting due to error, the Docker daemon is restarted, or the external instance is rebooted.

 - When the ECS control-plane becomes reachable:
   - ECS managed containers that have been automatically restarted by the Docker daemon during network outage are stopped and removed.**
   - ECS managed containers that have not been automatically restarted during network outage have their Docker restart policy set back to `no`.
   - The local ECS agent is un-paused.

     > *At this point the operational environment has been restored back to the [Connected Operation](#Connected-Operation) scenario. eINS will continue to monitor for network outage or ECS control-plane error.*

 #### Notes